-Filed under: climate change, carbon emissions, gordon brown, Tony Blair, global warming | Tagged: climate change act, Kyoto Protocol, Galbraith, great crash 1929, regulating the regulators, mrs thatcher | Leave a Comment »
+Filed under: carbon emissions, climate change, global warming, gordon brown, Tony Blair | Tagged: climate change act, Galbraith, great crash 1929, Kyoto Protocol, mrs thatcher, regulating the regulators | Leave a comment »

 When I started Genersys I used to do many presentations of solar thermal to a wide range of audiences.
 My last slide has a simple slogan “We need an energy policy, not an electricity policy”, because then, only four or so years ago, energy, climate change and emission discussion, legislation and policy centred wholly on electricity.
 That demonstrated a lack of common sense; heating produces 47% of the United Kingdom’s carbon dioxide emissions and renewable heat technologies are both more cost effective and more mature than renewable energy technologies.